Co-author: Michelle Norton

-- Credit card scams, where the scammers will try and convince you to give them your credit card details by presenting you with a (fake) gift, reward, or offer.
+- Credit card scams, where the scammers will try and convince you to give them your credit card details, by presenting you with a (fake) gift, reward, or offer.

-This aside, there are several ways to guard yourself against banking fraud, and avoid the financial and emotional damage of falling victim to a scam.
+There are several ways to guard yourself against banking fraud, and avoid the financial and emotional damage of falling victim to a scam.

-- Be careful with your details – Never enter financial or personal details of any sort on a strange or illegitimate site.
+- Be careful with your details: Never enter financial or personal details, of any sort, on a strange or illegitimate site.
 Your bank’s website should be the only place you enter those kinds of details.
 Don’t fill out forms on unfamiliar websites, or buy things from websites that seem dodgy or suspicious.

-- You can never be too careful – If you have even the slightest suspicion that an email or phone call is fraudulent, then act on that suspicion.
+- You can never be too careful: If you have even the slightest suspicion that an email or phone call is fraudulent, then act on that suspicion.
 Deal only with in-person bank staff, or the official bank’s website.

 Bank scammers can be clever.
 But you can pick up on those more convincing scams with a bit of critical thinking and investigation.
 As long as you’re careful and sensible with your banking details, you should have no problem avoiding falling victim to a banking scam.